Mirxa27/new-macos1/VoiceAgent/README.md

 - **Menu Bar Integration**: Quick access and control from the menu bar
 - **Configuration Interface**: Easy setup and management of AI providers, models, vision settings, and voice feedback
 - **Custom Wake Word & Language Selection**: Choose your preferred listening language and optional wake word trigger
+- **Custom Prompts**: Adjust the system and vision prompts for personalized behavior

 ## AI Providers Supported